MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Set-SPOTenant -EnableAutoExpirationVersionTrim $false -MajorVersionLimit 500 -ExpireVersionsAfterDays 0
 ```

-This example sets Manual Version Storage Limits on all new document libraries at Tenant Level by limiting the number of major versions with no time limits.
+This example sets Manual Version History Limits on all new document libraries at Tenant Level by limiting the number of major versions with no time limits.

 ### EXAMPLE 14